 - Financial accounting, that may include up to 9 semester hours of intermediate accounting; advanced accounting; and accounting theory

 - Financial statement analysis

 - Auditing and attestation services

-- Taxation (must take at least 2 semester house and can take up to 12 semester hours, including tax research and analysis)
+- Taxation (must take at least 2 semester hours covering tax research and analysis; up to 12 semester hours allowed)

 - Accounting research and analysis (must take at least 2 semester hours)